This usage guide explains how to view and use the Logs available with your WPMU DEV Hosting account.

 The Audit Log is a list of every action or change made to your website hosting.

-This includes a note with the date, time, action, and the user that performed the action.
+This includes a note with the action and the user that performed the action.

 9.7 Logs SupportLink to chapter 7